Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Alec Aivazis for developing a graphical interface for Feynman diagram drawing \cite{fdraw}.
 The authors also thank Koustubh Guha for drawing Fig.~(\ref{newfig}).
 Research of S.G is supported by the Prime Minister's Research Fellowship (ID:1702711) by the Ministry of Education, Government of India.
-A.B is supported by Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology Science and Engineering Research Board (India) and Relevant Research Project grant (202011BRE03RP06633-BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy (DAE), India.
+A.B is supported by the Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology, Science and Engineering Research Board (India) and the Relevant Research Project grant (202011BRE03RP06633-BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy (DAE), India.
 We also thank the speakers of the (virtual) workshop ``Testing Aspects of General Relativity-II" for useful discussions.
-This work was presented by S.G at the conference ``New insights into particle physics from quantum information and gravitational waves" (12-13th June, 2023) at Lethbridge University, Canada funded by McDonald Research Partnership-Building Workshop grant by McDonald Institute.
+This work was presented by S.G at the conference ``New insights into particle physics from quantum information and gravitational waves" (12-13th June, 2023) at Lethbridge University, Canada, funded by McDonald Research Partnership-Building Workshop grant by McDonald Institute.
+Authors also thank Robin Fynn Diedrichs and Daniel Schmitt for their useful correspondence regarding the radiation vertices.